 A lot of heat is lost through your head, so when in doubt, wear a beanie.
 You can always remove it.
 If it’s not too cold, you could wear an ear band instead to keep just your ears warm.

 However, my fingers do get VERY cold, so cold that it makes me nervous at times!
 So I always take extra caution make sure they’re warm enough.
-Sometimes I even wear thick Gore Tex ski gloves over my thin running gloves.
+Sometimes I even wear thick Gore Tex ski gloves over my thin running gloves or put hand warmers in my mittens.

 Deal with ice – safely